berikv/berikv.github.io/_posts/2021-10-01-better-meetings.md

 - Describe the topic in a document and share it well before the meeting
 - Use images and diagrams to clarify the topic further
+- Ask the meeting participants to read up and prepare
 - Answer questions about the topic with enough detail, update the document with the answers
-- Ask the meeting participants to read up and prepare

 Prepare as a participant.

 - Your expertise is asked for
 - Be the expert
-- Study beforehand
+- Study the topic
-- Have answers on your specialty ready
+- Have answers on your expertise ready
 - Prepare questions that can be answered by the other invitees

 There is a big difference between a well prepared question and a not-so-well prepared one.